Analysis | Why Biden’s Minimum Wage Idea Is Old News for States

 1. What is Biden proposing?

 As a candidate, he proposed raising the minimum wage in stages to $15 by 2026.
-His initial proposal as president did not include details on how gradually it would be phased in; one aide described it as an opening bid in negotiations.
-Biden’s new plan also would scrap separate, lower minimum-wage thresholds that apply to workers who receive tips, and to people with disabilities.
+His initial proposal as president did not include details on how gradually it would be phased in.
+In public comments, he suggested a scenaro of a hike “between now and the year 2025, to $12 an hour, to $13,” eventually reaching $15.
+Biden also would like to scrap separate, lower minimum-wage thresholds that apply to workers who receive tips, and to people with disabilities.

 2. Does Biden’s proposal stand a chance?

-At least two Democratic senators -- Kyrsten Sinema of Arizona and Joe Manchin of West Virginia -- say they oppose trying to squeeze a minimum-wage increase into the economic stimulus package that Senate Democrats are trying to pass through so-called budget reconciliation, a process in which their bare majority is enough.
-A standalone minimum-wage bill, by contrast, would also need at least 10 Republican votes in the Senate, a tough climb.
+The White House acknowledges that a minimum-wage hike faces steep odds in the near-term.
+At least two Democratic senators -- Kyrsten Sinema of Arizona and Joe Manchin of West Virginia -- say they oppose trying to squeeze an increase into the economic stimulus package that Senate Democrats are trying to pass through so-called budget reconciliation, a process in which their bare majority is enough.
+By contrast, a standalone minimum-wage bill, even with full Democratic support, would need at least 10 Republican votes in the Senate, a tough climb.
 Business groups have generally been opposed, and so have congressional Republicans.
 But public support for the idea may be strengthening.
 Florida voted for a $15-per-hour minimum wage in November, even as the state backed Donald Trump for re-election.

 3. How does the U.S. stack up?